Airway Orthodontic to Improve Healthy Breathing

 Reduction or Removal of Obstructive Tissues

-Removing enlarged tonsils or adenoids can greatly improve airflow and nasal breathing in children.
+Removing enlarged tonsils or adenoids can improve airflow and nasal breathing in children.

 Growth-Oriented, Non-Invasive Orthodontics

-Our innovative approach focuses on guiding proper jaw growth to open the airway.
-Techniques may include upper jaw expansion, lower jaw advancement, orthopedic appliances to widen the arches, and early-age treatments that support balanced facial development.
+Our approach focuses on guiding jaw growth to open the airway.
+Techniques may include upper jaw expansion, lower jaw advancement, orthopedic appliances to widen the arches, and early treatment that supports balanced facial development.
+In some cases, orthodontic care may be an effective part of sleep apnea treatment.

-We use non-invasive, future-focused methods so treatment fits easily into daily life and supports long-term health.
+We use non-invasive methods so treatment fits easily into daily life and supports long-term health.

 How Does Harwell & Cook Orthodontics Approach Airway Treatment?